KSUDS/course_guide/README.md

 ## Course outline

-- __Data projects:__ We will complete each project in Python and R over three weeks.
-You will also be responsible for picking a new data set and doing your creative analysis using the skills you learned during the project.
+- __Class Data projects:__ We will complete each project in Python and R over three weeks.
+- __Personal projects:__ You will also be responsible for picking a new data set to demonstrate your creative analysis using our course skills.
 - __Data science readings:__ We will have data science 'being' readings which we will use in class discussions once each project.
 - __Coding challenges:__ A few times during the semester, you will have a coding challenge that lets you prove your developed programming skills.